nsane9129/chat-with-me/README.md

-# 🔥 mern-auth-template-tutorial 🔥
+# 🔥CHAT APP IN MERN 🔥

-Hey devs!
-This is the source code for my completed MERN stack authentication youtube tutorial: https://www.youtube.com/playlist?list=PLJM1tXwlGdaf57oUx0rIqSW668Rpo_7oU